We Are Not Toyota — What Healthcare Can Still Learn from Lean Thinking

 gert

-This is not someone shouting, it is the name of recently published book (only available in Dutch).
+This is not someone shouting; it is the name of a recently published book (only available in Dutch).
 Two weeks ago, while attending the European Shingo Summit in Cork, a similar title of a healthcare presentation caught my eye.
 It must be a new hype, I thought, feeling quite curious, as I would find it odd to present myself as “Hi, I am not Bart.”

 What would the speaker actually mean?
 We are not car manufacturers?
 We are not Japanese?
 We use different tools?